Hormone replacement therapy (HRT) is a medicine-based treatment used to relieve symptoms of menopause.

 It helps relieve most menopausal symptoms, such as:

 Many of these symptoms pass in a few years, but they can be unpleasant.

 Taking HRT can relieve symptoms for many women.

 HRT can also help reduce the risk of:

-- weakening of the bones (osteoporosis) - this is more common after the menopause
+- osteoporosis (weakening of the bones) - this is more common after menopause

 - heart-related diseases - if you start it before you are 60 years of age

 Talk to your GP if you want to start HRT.
-They'll tell you the different types of HRT available.
+They will tell you if HRT is suitable for you and discuss the different types of HRT available.